1987 World Series: Game 7

 Game 7 forced a National Football League game between the Denver Broncos and the Minnesota Vikings, originally scheduled for that afternoon at the Metrodome, to be played the following night (also on ABC).

 Joe Magrane of the St. Louis Cardinals became only the sixth rookie pitcher to start the seventh game of a World Series.
-He also is the only pitcher in World Series history to start Games 1 and 7 of a World Series without any starts in between, as the Cardinals' Game 4 starter, Greg Mathews, had had to be removed early due to an injury and was unavailable for the remainder of the Series.
+He also is the only pitcher in World Series history to start Games 1 and 7 of a World Series without any starts in between, as the Cardinals' Game 4 starter, Greg Mathews, had to be removed early due to an injury and was unavailable for the remainder of the Series.
 Magrane had actually started the 1987 season pitching for the Cardinals Triple-A team, the Louisville Redbirds.

 In the second, the Cardinals looked poised to send Frank Viola to an early shower.
 Three straight no-out singles by Jim Lindeman, Willie McGee, and Tony Peña plated the first run.
 Viola settled down to retire the next two hitters, but then Steve Lake singled in McGee for a 2–0 lead.
-Viola settled into a groove, however, and allow only two more hits and no runs in eight strong innings.
+Viola settled into a groove, however, and allowed only two more hits and no runs in eight strong innings.

 The Twins came back in their half of the second on a Steve Lombardozzi RBI single, but not before a missed call at home plate by umpire Dave Phillips had already cost the Twins a run.
 Twins DH Don Baylor reached base on a hit-by-pitch by Magrane to lead off the inning and Tom Brunansky singled him to second.
 With one out, Tim Laudner singled to left and Baylor was called out at home on a throw from Vince Coleman in left, while replays clearly showed Baylor was safe.
 Lombardozzi then singled in Brunansky.

 In the fifth, the Twins tied the score when Greg Gagne reached on an infield hit and Kirby Puckett drove him in with a double.
 Incidentally, replays showed Gagne to be out on his infield hit, thus this run served to counteract the run the Twins lost in the second on the missed call on Baylor at the plate.
 The Twins seemed on the verge of taking the lead when Gary Gaetti followed Puckett with a walk and went to second when Puckett was thrown out by Lake trying to advance to third on a wild pitch that was deflected when it hit the home plate umpire in the face-mask.
 Baylor followed with a single to left, but Coleman threw out Gaetti at the plate in a violent collision with Lake.
 Coleman became the first outfielder to throw two runners out at the plate in one World Series game.